SylvainGa/Tesla-Link/README.md

 V9.1.3 Added the following:
 - Compiled with CIQ 7.4.3
 - Tesla has increased the size of the return data so much that the background process has not enough memory to treat it as a dictionary.
 This version parsed the raw data to fetch the required fields.
+- Fix at crash when setting seat heat caused by Garmin changing the way labels (text) are used

 V9.1.2 Added the following:
 - Compiled with CIQ 7.3.0